microservices-api/kubernetes-microprofile-lab/extra/minishift/README.md

 If you find an issue with the lab instruction you can [report it](https://github.com/microservices-api/kubernetes-microprofile-lab/issues) or better yet, [submit a PR](https://github.com/microservices-api/kubernetes-microprofile-lab/pulls).

-For questions/comments about Liberty's Docker container or IBM Cloud Private please email [Arthur De Magalhaes](mailto:arthurdm@ca.ibm.com).
+For questions/comments about Liberty's Docker container please email [Arthur De Magalhaes](mailto:arthurdm@ca.ibm.com).

 # Before you begin